caodoanh2001/py_quantized_inception_ecg/readme.md

 python quantized_model.py
 ```

+Accuracy on the test set should be 98.11%

 ## ⚖️ Optional: TensorFlow Lite Inference (for Verification)
 If you'd like to compare results with the original .tflite model, you can use the TensorFlow Lite interpreter as a reference: